 will i lose my existing investment in my current data vault?

 no. the dv2.0 structure changes are incremental. your existing investment can still exist, it will be easy to alter the structures to conform to the dv2.0 specification, and it’s backward compatible. in other words, once you alter the structures, you can apply the changes to all the historical data in the dv to reap the benefits! note: it does require more disk space, unless you turn on table compression – but i’ve said too much. more to come in the fully released dv2.0 specification in the future. so watch this space!

 if you have questions about the upcoming dv2.0 specification, or you would like to submit your ideas for changes you would like to see, then please respond to this posting by submitting your comments.

 will there be new standards documents published for dv2.0?

 yes, there will be updated standards and rules documents for dv2.0.

-You can watch for more information at: http://LearnDataVault.com/training
+you can watch for more information at: http://datavaultalliance.com/training